scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 #03.
+30. 2023
+@2240 clicking images from gallery now launches , but doing so now causes the gallery
+	  to dissappear.
+Not sure why or how specifically - needs to be fixed.
+	  After that:
+	  - add code for image count ...

+#03.
 29. 2023

+@1650 Current plan:
+	  convert imagesWrapper to ul,
+	  have js create and push li's with images have clicking on the li's toggle the imageView

 @1135 Need to watch for when images are added to gallery imagesWrapper
 	  Then, take index of clicked image to open imageView with Current having trouble discerning where / when